 Work with an MSP offering onsite services that allow close monitoring and seamless integration with your organization.
 Ease of accessibility leads to faster response time, predictable costs, and increased flexibility in the service delivery model.

 Strong MSPs value customer service and consider the way that people, technology, and processes work together.
 Comprehensive MSPs like Milestone, focus on process improvements that allow your people to work more efficiently towards organizational goals.

 Select an MSP that operates according to industry standards giving you the confidence that you are receiving high-quality service that includes strategy, design, transition, operation, and continual service improvement.

-Ensure that your MSP can help you scale.
+Ensure that your Managed Service Provider can help you scale.
 Look for an MSP who can continue to provide services and recommendations about people and processes as your company expands and your organizational goals change.

-Look for an MSP that gives you the Governance framework around their services.
+Look for an Managed Service Provider that gives you the Governance framework around their services.
 Service Governance will ensure consistency and visibility in the quality and reliability of services.

-While this is a primer for what to look for before selecting an MSP, your business may develop specific benchmarks to measure the ways in which an MSP can meet your business-specific needs.
+While this is a primer for what to look for before selecting an Managed Service Provider, your business may develop specific benchmarks to measure the ways in which an MSP can meet your business-specific needs.